 Similar to Shabu-Shabu, the Japanese dish Sukiyaki consists of a boiling broth filled with your favorite vegetables, meats, and even tofu!
 However, you use a savory sauce with Shabu-Shabu, and with Sukiyaki, you dip your food into raw egg!
 Don’t worry—raw eggs are another typical ingredient in Japanese food, and laws surrounding the cleaning and storage of raw eggs are extremely strict in Japan.

 This treat originated in China but has a long history as a Japanese confection.
-Manju come in hundreds of varieties that can vary from region to region.
+Manju comes in hundreds of varieties that can vary from region to region.
 The soft, chewy, and sometimes sticky outside bun is typically filled with a custard or bean paste.
 Manju is usually served as a dessert but some are stuffed with savory foods like pork and curry!

 Japanese green tea, anyone?
 Too bitter?
 No problem!
 You can get green tea-flavored sweets in a million different ways!
 One of the most popular ways to eat matcha—green tea powder—is in Japanese soft cream.
 Don’t let your eyes fool you—this isn’t frozen yogurt.
 Japanese soft cream is made from just that—cream!
 The cone pictured above is flavored with matcha powder, and it is a great, bittersweet treat to enjoy on a summer day!